 Retreats can be customized to fit your needs.
-The following process is one way to create a dynamic and
+The following process is one way to create a dynamic and effective retreat:

 -Key Issues: includes interviews with everyone to gather important data on crucial issues and concerns.
-Questions will be created and developed by with input from leadership.
+Questions will be created and developed by me with input from leadership.

 -The actual offsite: The team will go offsite to relax together, really get to know each other better as well as focus on the key issues, communication and better functioning of the team.
 We will discuss the key issues in depth and I will present assessment information and observations.
 The team will also do some team development exercises and exercises to create deeper intimacy among each other.